-By the year 1978, much of the city had recovered & was able to house around the same amount of people as before the cyclone hit.
+By 1978, much of the city had recovered & was able to house around the same number of people as before the cyclone hit.
 Nevertheless, by the 1980s, as numerous as sixty per cent of Darwin’s 1974 population had left, never to come back.

 Even though a Legislative Assembly had been set up beforehand in the year, the Northern Territory had only minimum self-government, with a federal minister accountable for the Territory from Canberra.

 Still, the cyclone & subsequent responses highlighted several obstacles to how the regional parliament was set up.
 This led Malcolm Fraser, Whitlam’s replacement as Prime Minister, to give self-government to the Territory in 1978.

 Many government documents associated with Cyclone Tracy became openly available on the 1st of January 2005 under the 30-year rule.